 Audio layers make it easy to mix phrases from different takes into a single seamless sentence.
 Select "show audio track layers" from the view menu to turn them on.
 You can quickly split takes and arrange the best sections on the top layer, add crossfades and build a composite.
 Use track layers to replace words or phrases from one take with another.
 When you drag a layer, you’ll see a translucent "ghost" of the waveform, so it’s easy to perfectly align the layer.
 Layers can be used to create alternate versions on a track.
 This can be anything from different sound effect options, music cuts, or dialog takes.
 Audio layers give you a non-destructive way to try different combinations of sounds!

 Ducking is when the volume of a music track is lowered during dialogue and raised when it ends.
-Fairlight automates ducking with sidechain compression, which is a process that uses the signal from one track to automatically control the amount of volume reduction on another.
+Fairlight automates ducking with sidechain compression, which uses the signal from one track to automatically control the amount of volume reduction on another.
 That means one track listens to the volume of the other and adjusts according to the rules you set up.
 Just open the dynamics window for the dialogue track, enable compression controls and choose "send."
 Select the music track, enable compression and choose "listen."
 Adjusting the threshold and ratio changes the amount reduced based on the dialogue’s volume.
 Now whenever there’s dialogue the music is automatically turned down!

 Foley sounds, such as footsteps, the rustle of clothing or the handling of objects in a scene, breathe life into soundtracks as characters interact with their on screen world.
 The Fairlight page offers several ways to add foley to your timeline.
 You can install the Fairlight Sound Library and edit foley sound effects directly to the timeline.
 Another option is to even record original content directly to a track using the automatic dialog replacement or ADR tool to set up various cues.
 Finally, for DaVinci Resolve Studio users, you can use the foley sampler plug‑in.
 The foley sampler lets you assign sounds to keyboards or drum pads and "perform" them in realtime while watching the video.